Tirzah Garwood: Life with Eric Ravilious

-Garwood married Eric Ravilious in Kensington in July 1930.
+Garwood married Eric Ravilious in Kensington on 5 July 1930.
 Between 1930 and 1932 the couple lived in Hammersmith, London, where there is a blue plaque on the wall of their house at the corner of Upper Mall and Weltje Road.
 In 1931 they moved to rural Essex where they initially lodged with Edward Bawden and his wife Charlotte at Great Bardfield.
 In 1933 they painted murals at the Midland Hotel in Morecambe.

+During this time with the Great Bardfield Artists, Garwood was inspired by Charlotte Bawden to experiment with marbled paper.
+She created exquisite repeated designs which were used for lampshades and books.
+Garwood's marbling work was known for ethereal designs and natural dream-like forms and is currently held at the Victoria and Albert museum in London.

 In 1934 they purchased Bank House at Castle Hedingham, in Essex, and a blue plaque now commemorates this.
 They had three children: John Ravilious (1935–2014); the photographer James Ravilious (1939–1999); and Anne Ullmann (b.
 1941), editor of books on her parents and their work.
 After Anne was born in April 1941, the family moved out of the often cold, and sometimes flooded, Bank House to Ironbridge Farm near Shalford, Essex.
+She was painted by Ravilious, in Two Women in a Garden (1932), alongside Charlotte Bawden.

 During the winter of 1941 Garwood became ill; she was diagnosed with breast cancer and underwent emergency mastectomy surgery in March 1942.
 She wrote her autobiography from March and May 1942, while recovering from the surgery.
 Originally intended only for her family, the autobiography, Long Live Great Bardfield & Love to You All, was published posthumously, in 2012, after being edited by her daughter Anne.

 While he was travelling for a commission from the War Artists' Advisory Committee, Eric Ravilious's plane went missing off Iceland; it was later determined that he died in a plane crash on 2 September 1942.
 His body was never recovered.
 The government proved reluctant to pay Garwood the widow's pension she was due or to settle Ravilious's outstanding pay for over a year.